Bookroo/bookroo.github.io/_posts/2017-09-07-bookroo-interview-with-beth-ferry.md

   - url: beth-ferry-princeton-childrens-book-festival.jpg
     alt: Beth Ferry Princeton Children's Book Festival
 ---
-August’s Bookroo boxes are now arriving to your homes, and excited little readers everywhere are finding their delightful Bookroo packages in the mailbox and on the doorsteps.
-We hope you are loving them!

-One of the books we featured in this month’s picture book Bookroo boxes is the clever tale of _Land Shark_, which was written by Beth Ferry.
+One of the books we've featured in our picture book Bookroo boxes is the clever tale of _Land Shark_, which was written by Beth Ferry.
 Today we’re excited to bring you an interview with Beth, so that you can learn more about her wonderful work as a children’s book author.

 ![Beth Ferry Princeton Children's Book Festival]({{site.baseurl}}/assets/img/posts/beth-ferry-princeton-childrens-book-festival.jpg)
 _Beth at the Princeton Children's Book Festival_